Category Archives: Technology

 How Solar-Heated Tunnels in Hungary Are Helping Stray Dogs Survive Freezing Winters

 Every winter in Hungary, temperatures plunge to levels that make survival difficult not just for people, but especially for the thousands of stray dogs scattered across rural towns and city outskirts.
 With icy winds, snow-covered streets, and long nights of subzero cold, these animals face a life-or-death struggle each year.
-Traditional shelters often can’t reach… Read More »
+Traditional shelters often can’t reach… Read More: How Solar-Heated Tunnels in Hungary Are Helping Stray Dogs Survive… »

 The Woman Who Discovered Pulsars: How Jocelyn Bell Burnell Turned Injustice Into a Legacy

 In 1967, inside a small hut at Cambridge University, a 24-year-old graduate student named Jocelyn Bell sifted through endless rolls of paper chart recordings.
 The radio telescope she helped build printed miles of data every day—mostly static, noise, and random radio signals from space.
 It was exhausting, repetitive, and often unrewarding work.
-But Jocelyn was… Read More »
+But Jocelyn was… Read More: The Woman Who Discovered Pulsars: How Jocelyn Bell Burnell Turned… »

 Physicists at University of Rochester Create Millimeter-Scale “Spacetime Bubble” for Apparent Faster-Than-Light Information Transfer